-Welcome to the Puppy Personals, where eager furry friends put their hearts on the line while they seek their perfect human match.
+Welcome to the Kitty Personals, where eager furry friends put their hearts on the line while they seek their perfect human match.
 Each month, we'll spotlight a highly adoptable dog or cat that is currently available at the San Francisco SPCA.
 Read their stories, fall in love, and go adopt!
-Meet our next eligible and furry bachelor, Doc!
+Today, feast your eyes on this little sweetie, Muffin.

 Essential SF knowledge in your inbox

 Sign up for our email newsletters to keep up on events, restaurants and SF haps.